 “I have now been fostering since February of this year, and at times have found it very challenging and stressful, but the good times have by far outweighed the bad.
 When I took on this job I knew it was something I have always wanted to do”.

-Mr J – Foster Carer for two years
+Mr J – Foster Parent for two years

 2. Let’s meet